-The Issuer's main source of financing is a multi currency revolving credit facility with an Icelandic financial institution and credit facilities with number of banks in Spain which finance the S-Europe division..
+The Issuer's main source of financing is a multi currency revolving credit facilites with an Icelandic and a foreign financial institutions and credit facilities with number of banks in Spain which finance the S-Europe division.
 Headroom is in the opinion of the Board sufficient to cover fluctuations, both with regards to total facility amount and underlying assets (inventory and receivables).